 Hi!
 I'm Shana Hussin, RDN

-I'm a Registered Dietitian Nutritionist & Intermittent Fasting Expert
+I'm an Integrative Dietitian & Insulin, and Fasting Expert

 I worked as a dietitian and nutrition therapist for 15 years in the conventional medical field prior to my young son falling ill with a severe and chronic digestive disorder in 2016.
 Upon diagnosis, I was told by several doctors nutrition had no bearing on his illness, and he would need lifelong medications to manage his debilitating symptoms.
 I began searching for the root cause of many chronic disease states.